This post contains affiliate links.

 PeeWee

-Minimum 15 ounces (425 grams) per dozen.
-Peewee eggs are the smallest commercially available eggs.
-They typically weigh around 35 to 42 grams (1.2 to 1.5 ounces).
-These eggs are much less common and may not be widely available.
-They are primarily used in specialized culinary applications or in recipes that require smaller portions.
+With a minimum weight per dozen of only 15 ounces, peewee eggs are the smallest commercially available.
+They typically weigh around 35 to 42 grams each.
+These eggs are much less common; you may never see them in the grocery store.
+They are primarily used in specialized culinary applications or processed egg products.

 Egg Types Sorted By Grade